tofetpuzo/LEMP/project2/project2.md

 LEMP is an open source web application stack  used for developing high performance web application.

 This is used all over the world and with the advert of cloud services.
-Companies can now scale up or down going to their need.
+Companies can now scale up or down according to their need.
 The process of implementing LEMP is explained in view to understanding how LEMP works.
 For this implementation, I connect my local machine with aws server through linux via putty.
-I used this code.
+I used this code, to confirm I was in the right terminal.

 ![put](./image/pty.png)